singhaniasnigdha/Interactive-Lab-Hub/Lab 2/README.md

 #### Displaying an image

-[image.py](image.py) contains an example of how to display an image on the screen.
+[image.py](image.py) contains an example of how to display an image of the Cornell Tech logo on the screen.

+<p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%202/imgs/cornell_tech_image.png" width="240"></p>

 Can you make it switch to another image when you push one of the buttons?

-<p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%202/imgs/cornell_tech_image.png" width="240"></p>

 ## Part D.
 ## Set up the Display Clock Demo